Hair Follicle Secrets for Stronger Hair (2025)

 PRP Therapy

-Platelet-rich plasma is injected into the scalp to wake up dormant follicles.
-It uses your blood’s own growth factors.
+The platelet rich plasma is injected to the scalp to stimulate inactive follicles.
+It takes your own growth factors in the blood.

 Microneedling